zachjesus/Project-Gutenberg-Full-Text-Search/README.md

 **Top Subjects in Results:**
 - Appears when query or filters are active
 - Shows up to 15 most common subjects in current results
-- Clicking a subject navigates to that subject page (facet disappears, no loop)
+- Clicking a subject navigates to that subject page (facet disappears)

 **Broad Genre:**
 - Library of Congress top-level classes